 Teen girl pushed to the ground dies

 CAMBRIDGE, Mass.
-(AP) — Authorities say a 15-year-old girl has died in an assault in Massachusetts.
+(AP) — A 15-year-old Massachusetts girl who hit her head when she was pushed to the ground has died.

-Police say the girl was walking to an acquaintance's house in Cambridge Sunday evening when she was pushed to the ground, hitting her head.
+Cambridge police say the girl was walking to a friend's home at about 6:30 p.m.
+Sunday when she was shoved.

 The girl was hospitalized in critical condition.
-She was pronounced dead around 2:45 p.m.
+She was pronounced dead at around 2:45 p.m.
 Monday.

+Cambridge Rindge and Latin School officials say that the teenager was one of their students.
+The school is offering grief counselors to staff and students.

 No arrests have been made, and a police investigation is ongoing.